The Doodle Dog is a cross breed with one Poodle parent.

 Conversely, Labradoodles, Cockapoos, Schnoodles, and Aussiedoodles, among others, can tolerate hotter weather.

 If you live in a warmer climate, this kind of Doodle could be right for you.

 9. Doodles Vary In Color And Markings

-They say variety is the spice of life, and this is certainly true for Doodles!
+They say variety is the spice of life.
+And this is certainly true for Doodle dogs!

 The Maltipoo, for example, resembles a teddy bear.

 Mainly because of the ‘button’ nose and eyes and the soft pastel coloring—for example, white, cafe au lait, or apricot—of their Poodle parent.

 Dalmadoodles usually have some variation of the famous spots of their Dalmatian parent.